Classic Easy Stromboli Recipe (Dinner or Quick Appetizer!)

 How to make Stromboli

 Raise your hand if you’ve had stromboli??
 It’s so good.
 It’s basically pizza that’s rolled up like a cinnamon roll.
 Minus cinnamon and sugar, plus pepperoni, cheese and marinara sauce.
 You bake it as a long roll and slice it after it’s baked.
 My kids loved it.
 It makes a great quick dinner or would be an awesome appetizer for football watching this fall.
-If you make it for a meal it would serve about 4 (with a couple sides, I’m thinking broccoli and a big salad) or if you make it as an appetizer then it will serves 6-8, depending on how hungry your guests are.
+If you make it for a meal it would serve about 4 (with a couple sides, I’m thinking broccoli and a big salad) or if you make it as an appetizer then it serves 6-8, depending on how hungry your guests are.

 The fillings for stromboli are as limitless as pizza toppings.
 You could literally put anything in.
 Next time I think I’m going to try a combination style one: green peppers, sausage, pepperoni, mushrooms, olives.
 Yum!